jmaleszka/jarek-maleszka/README.md

 # jarek-maleszka

-#Hi, I'm Jarek - Coding Extraordinaire (not really)
+Hi, I'm Jarek - Coding Extraordinaire (in progress)

 I'm a Chemistry PhD student utilizing code to automate data processing, curve fitting, and scientific problem solving.
 I also build small tools and scripts to keep lab equiptment running efficiently and correctly.
 Hopefully some of these fixes are useful to you!